RobinTail/express-zod-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please create a discussion in Ideas section instead: https://github.com/RobinTail/express-zod-api/discussions/new?category=ideas
+Please create a discussion in the Ideas section instead: https://github.com/RobinTail/express-zod-api/discussions/new?category=ideas